 The innovative Barbara Damashek will direct the classic Mamet "American Buffalo," a seedy story of grifters, cons and a priceless buffalo nickel.
 This season closer runs June 13-July 13, 2014.

-The six-show roster also includes artistic Director Tom Ross tackling the regional premiere of Samuel D. Hunter's Obie-winning "A Bright New Boise," an edgy comedy (Nov.8-Dec.8).
-Hotshot director Jon Tracy ("Any Given Day," "The Elaborate Entrance of Chad Deity") makes his Aurora debut with a story of school bullies "Gidion's Knot" (Jan.31-March 2, 2014) and Josh Costello will helm the regional debut of "Wittenberg," (April 4-May 4, 2014) an egghead comedy about the battle between faith and reason in a 16th century mashup of Hamlet, Faust and Martin Luther.
+The six-show roster also includes artistic director Tom Ross tackling the regional premiere of Samuel D. Hunter's Obie-winning "A Bright New Boise," an edgy comedy (Nov.8-Dec.8).
+Hotshot director Jon Tracy ("Any Given Day," "The Elaborate Entrance of Chad Deity") directing a story of school bullies "Gidion's Knot" (Jan.31-March 2, 2014) and Josh Costello will helm the regional debut of "Wittenberg," (April 4-May 4, 2014) an egghead comedy about the battle between faith and reason in a 16th century mashup of Hamlet, Faust and Martin Luther.

 All shows are held at the Aurora Theatre, 2081 Addison Street, Berkeley.
 Subscriptions ($150-$260) are on sale now.
 Single tickets ($32-$60) go on sale August 1.
 510-843-4822. www.auroratheatre.org